Dedrone – Drone Detection and Prevention Security – Now available to the Public Sector

 In the UK and abroad, a game of cat-and-mouse is being played between governments and drone manufacturers, innovators and pilots.
 Legislators are reacting to new drone incidents and create laws to protect infrastructure and citizens.
 Drone manufacturers and governments will have to work with each other, and not against each other, to ensure pilots understand the risks of their flights and accept the legal consequences if they violate regulations.

 By incorporating proactive drone detection technology into an existing security system, organisations and individuals are empowered and enabled to understand when their airspace is at risk.
 While drones are providing positive contributions to society such as through entertainment, search and rescue, and inspection, private and public companies must be willing to use counter drone technology to prevent losses and protect infrastructure and people.

 Drone Detection and Prevention Security – Detect, Track and Identify Drones

 KHIPU Networks are pleased to announce that Dedrone’s detection and prevention security solutions for drones can now be procured via the Crown Commercial Service (CCS) G-Cloud 10 framework.
 This means that public sector organisations can purchase the drone detection solutions directly from KHIPU, without the need for a procurement exercise.

 Do you have complete airspace visibility to determine if you have a problem with Drones?

-Please contact the KHIPU Team for a free of charge Drone Visibility and Threat report, which assesses your environment and provides a complete picture of drone activity including:
+Please contact the KHIPU Team for a Drone Visibility and Threat report, which assesses your environment and provides a complete picture of drone activity including:

 - Drone Activity: How often, what type, repeat offenders